 Where TunnelBear VPN is based and why it's important

 Canada and the US have an intelligence-sharing agreement with the UK, Australia, and New Zealand (and, to a lesser extent, 9 other countries).
-This means your personal data may theoretically end up in the hands of any of this countries’ intelligence agencies.
+This means your personal data may theoretically end up in the hands of any of these countries’ intelligence agencies.
 While VPNs are not as susceptible as regular Internet service providers, one must be aware of possible spying either by the NSA or other government institutions.

 What does a TunnelBear location say?

-Member of 5 eyes international surveillance alliance
+Member of the Five Eyes international surveillance alliance

 Potentially liable under Canadian and US laws